 Instructions

-- Make the filling: In a small bowl, mix the softened butter, brown sugar, cinnamon, and pumpkin pie spice into a spreadable paste.
+- Make the pumpkin spice cream – In a small bowl, stir together the softened butter, pumpkin puree, brown sugar, cinnamon, and pumpkin pie spice until smooth.
+Set aside at room temperature so it spreads easily without tearing the dough.

-- Second rise: Cover and let the rolls rise again until puffy — about 1–2 hours (or overnight in the fridge for a slower ferment).
+- Second rise – Place the rolls cut side up in a buttered 10″ cast iron skillet or a 9 by 13 inch baking pan, spacing them evenly.
+Cover and let the rolls rise again until puffy, about 1–2 hours (*or overnight in the fridge for a slower ferment).

 FAQ

-Sourdough Pumpkin Spice Cinnamon Rolls + Cream Cheese
+Sourdough Pumpkin Cinnamon Rolls with Cream Cheese Frosting

 Equipment